unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

     ```
     The setup takes several minutes to complete.

 1. Wait until you see a large **READY** message.
 This message means that everything is installed and working.
+Note that you may see some errors during the install process, but as long as you get the **READY** message, UKC was installed correctly.

 **Congratulations!
 UKC is now running.**

 ## Next Step - Explore the Web Interface
-Open your browser and navigate to `http://localhost:8081` (for Windows) or `http://<docker-ip-address>:8081` (for Linux, where *docker-ip-address* is the server where you installed Docker).
+Open your browser and navigate to `http://localhost:8081` (for Windows and Mac) or `http://<docker-ip-address>:8081` (for Linux, where *docker-ip-address* is the server where you installed Docker).

 The Web UI provides the following sections: